Sheep42/prismatic-engine/README.md

 - `float speed`: The speed at which the transition should play, in seconds

 - `float moveSpeed`: The number of pixels the transition should move in a frame - Used by Slide transitions.
-Default: 15
+Default: 15.0

 - `float elapsed`: Internal timer used to keep track of playing the transition

+- `float completeElapsed`: Internal timer used to keep track of the completion delay

 - `float runTime`: A running total of the time a transition has been playing

+- `float completeDelay`: The amount of time, in seconds, to delay before the complete callback is called.
+Default 0.0

 - `int x`: The x position of the transition image